knpuniversity/oauth2-client-bundle/README.md

 use KnpU\OAuth2ClientBundle\Client\ClientRegistry;
 use League\OAuth2\Client\Provider\Exception\IdentityProviderException;
-use Symfony\Bundle\FrameworkBundle\Controller\Controller;
+use Symfony\Bundle\FrameworkBundle\Controller\AbstractController;
 use Symfony\Component\HttpFoundation\Request;
 use Symfony\Component\Routing\Annotation\Route;

-class FacebookController extends Controller
+class FacebookController extends AbstractController
 {
     /**
      * Link to this controller to start the "connect" process